-The June 30, 2019 valuation results are based on the same actuarial methods as used in the June 30, 2018 valuation.
-The June 30, 2019 valuation results are based on the recommended assumptions shown in the draft 2019 Experience Study dated October 23, 2019 and approved by the Division of Pensions and Benefits.
+The July 1, 2021 valuation results are based on the same actuarial methods and assumptions as used in the July 1, 2020 valuation, with the exception of the treatment of assets and liabilities associated with cost-of-living (or pension) adjustments.
+The assumptions are based on the draft 2019 Experience Study dated October 23, 2019 and approved by the Division of Pensions and Benefits.
+The assumptions reflect our understanding of the likely future experience of the Fund and each of the assumptions represents a best estimate of future experience.